Nivax07/udacity-portfolio/README.md

-# Udacity Front-end Nonodegree - Project 2
+# Udacity Front-end Nanodegree - Project 2
 ## Build a Portfolio Website
 This project is the second from the Udacity Front-end Nanodegree Program.